 In the CELL_FACH state when a measurement occasion cycle is provided by the network, and absolute priority based reselection is not used, the UE shall continuously measure identified inter frequency cells and search for new inter frequency cells indicated in the measurement control information.
-When absolute priority based reselection is used, measurement rules defined in [1] apply (based on Sprioritysearch1 and Sprioritysearch2 thresholds).
+When absolute priority based reselection is used, measurement rules defined in [1] apply (based on Sprioritysearch1 and Sprioritysearch2 thresholds) to all layers of equal or lower priority and also to all higher priority layers in the normal performance group but the rules below do not apply to higher priority layers in the reduced performance group.
+If SrxlevServingCell <= Sprioritysearch1 or SqualServingCell <= Sprioritysearch2 the UE is not required to search for and measure FDD inter-frequency layers of higher priority in the reduced performance group.

 If E-DCH resources are allocated to the UE or timer T321[16] is running, the UE is not required to perform interfrequency FDD cell identification or measurement.